chnoor999/goal-app-project/README.md

 Another screen showing only favorite goals.

 Dark Mode and Light Mode:
-The app supports both dark and light modes.
+The app offers options for both dark and light modes, as well as the ability to sync with the system mode,he app provides three options: dark mode, light mode, or system mode,Users can choose their preferred mode. default is system mode

 Async Storage:
 You're using Async Storage, likely to persistently store user data such as goals and their states.